MexUK/mxDataPacking/Readme.md

 This C++ library aims to be easy to use.

+The library works with bytes (8 bits) at a time.

-The API includes classes Writer and Reader which both extend RWBase, and RWBase stores a Buffer object.
+The API includes classes Writer and Reader which both extend RWBase.
-The Buffer class, either uses either a std::vector<uint8_t> or a pointer, data length, and alloc length.
+RWBase stores Buffer, Buffer either uses a std::vector<uint8_t> or a pointer with lengths.

 -----